All posts

 Building one app for ChatGPT and Claude!

-TL;DR: ChatGPT and Claude both support MCP Apps.
-Build with the core sunpeak API, and the same React component runs on both hosts without changes.
-One codebase, one test suite, two+ app stores.
+TL;DR: ChatGPT and Claude both implement the MCP Apps standard.
+Build with the core sunpeak API and the same React component runs on both hosts (plus Goose, VS Code, Postman, and MCPJam) with no code changes.
+One codebase, one test suite, every host that speaks the spec.

-ChatGPT launched MCP App support on February 4, 2026.
-Claude launched it on January 26, 2026.
-Both hosts render your React components inside sandboxed iframes in the chat.
-Both pass tool output to your component through the same protocol.
+ChatGPT shipped MCP App support on February 4, 2026.
+Claude shipped it on January 26, 2026.
+Both hosts render your React components inside sandboxed iframes in the chat, and both pass tool output to your component through the same JSON-RPC 2.0 protocol over postMessage.
+Since then the host list has grown to six, and the spec (modelcontextprotocol/ext-apps on GitHub) has stabilized at v1.7.0 under Agentic AI Foundation governance.

-This means if you have already built for one host, your app works on the other.
-And if you are starting fresh, you can ship to both from day one.
+If you have already built for one host, your app already works on the others.
+And if you are starting fresh, you can target the whole ecosystem from day one.

 MCP Apps extend the Model Context Protocol with interactive UI.
-An MCP App has two parts: a tool (MCP server) and a resource (React component).
-The tool handles backend logic.
+An MCP App has two parts: a tool (an MCP server endpoint) and a resource (a React component bundled to HTML).
+The tool runs backend logic.
 The resource renders the result as UI.
-The protocol defines the contract between them.
+The protocol defines the contract between them: how tool output reaches your component, how state flows back, and how the host handles display modes and themes.
+For the full breakdown of these primitives, see MCP Concepts Explained.

-Because the protocol is the same everywhere, your resource code has no host-specific dependencies.
-Here is a weather card that runs on ChatGPT and Claude without changes:
+Because the protocol is host-agnostic, your resource code has no host-specific dependencies.
+Here is a weather card that runs on ChatGPT, Claude, Goose, VS Code, Postman, and MCPJam without changes:

 import { useToolData, SafeArea } from 'sunpeak';